peterbrittain/asciimatics/doc/source/troubleshooting.rst

 Some people have reported truly strange issues where things simply don't start up at all.
 Symptoms vary wildly from blank screens to other applications or tests running instead.

-If you are hitting something like this, check that you haven't created a file called ``test.py`` in your project.
+If you are hitting something like this with versions less than 1.14, check that you haven't created a file called ``test.py`` in your project.
 This is because the ``future`` package, which asciimatics uses for compatibility with Python 2 and 3, imports the test package.
 If you happen to have a file called ``test.py`` in your project, this import could pick up your file instead of the built-in package.